What Content Management Systems do you use?

 Don't get us wrong, we love HubSpot for marketing automation, but we find its CMS very clunky and frustrating to use.
 We will happily integrate HubSpot into our clients' websites, but we avoid it as a CMS.

-We have inherited many client websites on both of these CMSs, and we find them both to be difficult to operate in.
+We have inherited client websites on both of these CMSs, and we find them both to be difficult to operate.
+Both platforms are open-source and are built by a team of independent developers.
 They both lack the power of WordPress and the flexibility of a headless CMS like Sanity.
+Many would disagree with this, but investing in one of the niche platforms is not wise for small and mid-market companies.
+If you have an in-house development team that’s into this stuff, go for it.

 Adobe Commerce (formerly Magento)

 Choosing a CMS is probably the biggest decision you make during a website redesign.
 Your choice will likely have the most bearing on how much your team likes (or dislikes) working on your website.
-We take this decision making process very seriously, and we will take time to learn your needs in order to recommend the best option for you.
+We take this decision-making process very seriously, and we will take time to learn your needs in order to recommend the best option for you.

 If you are wondering which CMS is right for your needs, drop us a line and ask to speak with Kevin Saffer, our director of technology.
 He has a wealth of content management knowledge and is happy to share.